thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 pip install -r requirements.txt
 ```

+**MakeMKV tarballs required for Docker build**
+The Dockerfile expects `makemkv-oss-1.18.2.tar.gz` and `makemkv-bin-1.18.2.tar.gz` to be present in the `linux-video-encoder` directory (same folder as the Dockerfile) when building from a clean checkout.
+If they are missing, the build will fail during the `COPY makemkv-*.tar.gz` steps.
+Place both tarballs there (they live at the repo root in `/AutoEncoder` by default) before running `docker compose build`, or let `scripts/install_and_run.sh` download them automatically.

 If you are working with blurays you'll need 'makemkv'.
 Depending on your OS you will have different [installation methods](https://makemkv.com/downloads)

 ### Host USB helper (recommended for reliable hotplug)